 Matt heads up Google’s business and operations in Europe, the Middle East and Africa - helping consumers and businesses make the most of the digital opportunity.
 Joining Google in 2007 to help build its business in the UK, he became MD of Google UK two years later.
 In 2011, he was promoted to VP of Northern and Central Europe, before taking over as President of Business and Operations in EMEA in 2014.
 Matt is a non-executive director of Sainsbury’s, and a Trustee of charity The Media Trust.
 Matt has had a long career in media and marketing, joining Google from the newspaper industry, where he led commercial and digital operations at the biggest UK publisher.
 He previously worked at management consultancy McKinsey.
 He has an MBA from London Business School, an MA from Cambridge and won silver medals for Cambridge in several Boat Races.
 He was also a member of the British rowing team and has won medals in eights and fours at the World Rowing Championships and represented Great Britain at the Olympics.
 In 2014, he was appointed a Steward of Henley Royal Regatta and he still rows regularly, though more slowly.
 Matt lives in London, near the Thames, with his wife, teenage sons and small dog.

-Phin is a globally connected entrepreneurship evangelist, driven by how entrepreneurship can be used as a force for good and an economic growth engine.
-He is founder & Chairman of GSP (Global Symbiotic Partnerships) a venture firm that creates strategic partnerships with various stakeholders across all sectors.
-His commitment to helping entrepreneurs was recognised by the Centre for Entrepreneurs by being listed on The Maserati 100, the annual list which recognises entrepreneurs who are generously giving their time and resources to support the next general of young entrepreneurs.
-Phin is a Centre for Entrepreneurs Fellow.
+His commitment to helping entrepreneurs was recognised in 2016 by the Centre for Entrepreneurs.
+He was listed on The Maserati 100, the annual list which recognises entrepreneurs who are generously giving their time and resources to support the next generation of young entrepreneurs.
+Phin is a Fellow of the Centre for Entrepreneurs.

 Rajesh Agrawal is the Deputy Mayor of London for Business.
 Born in India, Rajesh moved to London in 2001.
 As an entrepreneur he founded RationalFX in 2005, and Xendpay in 2014, both companies utilising technology to reduce the cost of international money transfer for businesses and individuals.
 Rajesh is passionate about promoting entrepreneurship and creating opportunities for young people.
 He was appointed Chair of Oxfam’s Enterprise Development Programme in 2015 and has been a Patron of the Prince’s Trust for many years.
 As Deputy Mayor Rajesh aims to be a strong voice for London’s business community, protecting jobs and growth, and ensuring that the capital remains the most open and attractive place to do business in the world.